simandebvu/tic-tac-toe-javascript/README.md

   </p>
 </p>

 > A tic-tac-toe game that involves two players, gameboard that contains nine cells.
 Players take turn to place either letter X or O into the cell.
-Whoever has his letter on lined on the the three consecutive row cells, column cells or diagonal cells wins the game.
+Whoever has his letter lined on three consecutive row cells, column cells or diagonal cells wins the game.

 ![screenshot](./app-screenshot.gif)